 Light many lamps and gather round his bed.

 Lend him your eyes, warm blood, and will to live.

 Perhaps if they light up the room, bring some warmth to his side, and will him to live with their “eyes” and “warm blood” then everything will be okay.
 This is another instance of warmth as a symbol of goodness.
 While he wants the pain to stop for the young man, he also doesn’t want him to die.

 The speaker emphasizes the unfairness of this whole situation by stating that the man “hated war” and that he should not have to die for something he didn’t believe in.
 The last line is formatted as a question directed at anyone listening.
 The speaker does not expect an answer, because there isn’t one, besides saying that the man shouldn’t have to die.

-He speaks on the fact that the war the young man fought in, World War II, was an a war set into motion by “old campaigners.”
+He speaks on the fact that the war the young man fought in, World War I, was a war set into motion by “old campaigners.”
 These old military men and politicians did not have to suffer for the war they began, they are “safe” and happy in their “win.”

 Although the speaker gave that initial pushback against the idea of death, it is clear that once the young man is gone, things are more peaceful.
 He states that,

 Silence and safety; and the veils of sleep.

 The same sleep that the young man enjoyed in the second stanza is now forever.
 He can sail down the river and into a land that is hopefully as warm and peaceful, full of flowers and birds, as the days before he was a soldier.